Can I Sue My HOA for My Slip and Fall?

 Determining if the HOA is at fault and if you have legal grounds to sue requires knowledge of Michigan’s premises liability laws.
 Our slip and fall attorneys at Cochran, Kroll, & Associates, P.C., can review your case, identify negligence, and help you sue the HOA for slip and fall injuries.

-What is an HOA?
+What Is an HOA?

-A Homeowners’ Association, commonly called an HOA, is a private organization or entity typically established within a residential community or neighborhood.
+A Homeowners’ Association, also called an HOA, is a private organization or entity typically established within a residential community or neighborhood.
 Its primary purpose is to manage and oversee the maintenance of the community’s common areas, shared amenities, and certain aspects of the residents’ properties.

 As much as 14% of Michigan’s population has an HOA membership.
 HOAs are formed when a new housing development or community is created.
 Membership in the association is mandatory for all property owners within that community.